Auxiliary many-body wavefunctions for TDDFRT electronic excited states: Consequences for the representation of molecular electronic transitions: Comparison of the EOM and auxiliary wavefunction pictures

+i.e., a truncated CI excitation operator corrected by deexcitation contributions.
+Note that $\hat{{T}}_\eta$ is not used as a direct approximation to an EOM transition operator $\ket{\psi _\eta}\!\bra{\psi _0}$ to write an excited state ansatz.
+Indeed, $\hat{{T}}_\eta$ is not nilpotent, not number-conserving, and not norm-conserving.

-i.e., a truncated CI excitation operator (\textbf{x} -- \textit{hole-particle}, \textit{hp}), corrected by deexcitation contributions (\textbf{y} -- \textit{particle-hole}, \textit{ph}).
-Here again, for the sake of readability of the equations, we will consider a general electronic transition between the ground state and any excited state of a molecule.
+Here again, for the sake of readability of the equations, we will consider a general electronic transition between the ground state and any excited state of a molecule whose electron system is described by an electronic Hamiltonian $\hat{H}$.
 The components of the \textbf{x} and \textbf{y} vectors, solutions to the response equation

 with, for every $(i,j)$ in $I^2$ and every $(a,b)$ in $A^2$,